AkvenJan/DTX-Meta-Transfer/README.md

-        -i INPUT, --input INPUT Path to the DTX we want to read -r, --read	Print DTX Meta information into console, requires --input option -t TABLE, --table TABLE Write DTX Meta information into CSV table, requires --input option
+        -i INPUT, --input INPUT Path to the DTX we want to read -r, --read	Print DTX Meta information into console, requires --input option -t TABLE, --table TABLE Write DTX Meta information into CSV table, requires --input option -o OUTPUT, --output OUTPUT Path to the DTX we want to transfer meta-information to.
+We do not use --read or --table arguments with --output

 Example
 Reading meta information